GeniXCMS/genixcms-docs/docs/api/control.class.md

 ```

 ### Creating Your own Error Page

 If yo want to use your error handler, just create a file at Error directory inside the Control directory.

 And load it when there is an error with your desired error pages.

+## Ajax Method

+This method used when we call the ajax request.
+All ajax file located at `inc/lib/Control/Ajax`.